ClickHouse/ClickHouse/docs/en/sql-reference/dictionaries/external-dictionaries/external-dicts-dict-layout.md

 The dictionary is completely stored in memory in the form of flat arrays.
 How much memory does the dictionary use?
 The amount is proportional to the size of the largest key (in space used).

 The dictionary key has the [UInt64](../../../sql-reference/data-types/int-uint.md) type and the value is limited to `max_array_size` (by default — 500,000).
 If a larger key is discovered when creating the dictionary, ClickHouse throws an exception and does not create the dictionary.
-Data is loaded into the dictionary in blocks by `initial_array_size` records (by default — 1024).
+Dictionary flat arrays initial size is controlled by `initial_array_size` setting (by default — 1024).

 All types of sources are supported.
 When updating, data (from a file or from a table) is read in it entirety.